BiratAryal/springboot/README.md

 - Profiles To be Used: uat, stage, production
 - Dependencies: Spring Web, Spring actuators, Prometheus
 - Multiple Application.properties with default active profile as dev.
+- Used MVC for api page
+- Matrix animation included with the active profile display.
+- updated pom.xml and application.properties file for the thymeleaf template structure.